 Our extensive experience from regularly performing mechanical thrombectomies gives you chances for good results.
 Patients who come to us with severe strokes get a second chance at life after mechanical thrombectomy.
 They regain their ability to speak, drive a car and return to their favorite activities.

 Highlights of our program include:

-- National recognition: The Joint Commission certifies some of our locations, including Norwalk Hospital, as Primary Stroke Centers.
+- National recognition: The Joint Commission certifies some of our locations, including Danbury Hospital, Norwalk Hospital, Sharon Hospital and Vassar Brothers Medical Center as Primary Stroke Centers.
 This recognition means we have doctors and nurses available around the clock who deliver leading stroke care.
+Norwalk Hospital also earned Thrombectomy-Capable Stroke Center Certification from the Joint Commission.
 Find out more about acute stroke treatment.